 Appendix S2.
 Materials and methods: residuals, year delineation and inference of age.

 Appendix S3.
 Materials and methods: measurement of leaf and trunk functional traits.

+Appendix S4.
+Autocorrelation coefficients for growth, branching, and flowering processes: Materials and methods, and results.

 Fig. S1.
 Morphological features of Cecropia obtusa Trécul (Urticaceae). (a) Focus on an apex, ca: calyptra; pe: petiole; if: inflorescence. (b) Focus on a branch tier, br: branch; in: internode, axis as the trunk are made of a linear succession of internodes; ins: inflorescence scars, these are twice just above the axillary leaf; les: leaf scar. (c) Focus on an internode, in: internode; ins: inflorescence scars; les: leaf scar; no: a node marled by the calyptra scar, allowing for the delineation of internodes along an axis as the trunk.